greenelab/deep-review/sections/06_discussion.md

 enhancer datasets improved cell type-specific predictions, outperforming state-of-the-art results.

-Related to transfer learning, multimodal learning framework assumes simultaneous learning from various types of inputs, such as images and text.
+Related to transfer learning, a multimodal learning framework assumes simultaneous learning from various types of inputs, such as images and text.
 It allows capture of features that describe common concepts across input modalities.
 Generative graphical models like restricted Boltzmann